Most of the registration processes and resources are available online. You'll be ready for the first day of class in no time.

 Go here to view the class schedules for upcoming terms: Online Class Schedule

 This online version of the Class Schedule displays new classes, cancellations, and changes after the printed schedule has been distributed.
-Students can search for classes by academic subject, time and day, or key words.
+Students can search for classes by academic subject, time and day, key words, location, and more.

-Registration Worksheets are available to help you write out your desired classes and alternate options before you begin the registration process on Reg-e.
+Registration Worksheets are available to help you write out your desired classes and alternate options before you begin the registration process on mySDCCD.

 A Registration Worksheet paper form can be downloaded here.